 However, the end results of this can be mixed depending on the handset and the type of hearing aid which is being used.
 Therefore, it’s certainly worth trying to find the combination that works best for you and provides the optimum sound quality.

-The charity, “Action on Hearing Loss”, explains that:
+A representative of the charity “Action on Hearing Loss” explains that:

-“The M (microphone) rating refers to how well the phone will work with your hearing aids on the normal setting, and the T (Telecoil) rating refers to how well the phone will work with your hearing aids on the loop setting (see page 3).
+“The M (microphone) rating refers to how well the phone will work with your hearing aids on the normal setting, and the T (Telecoil) rating refers to how well the phone will work with your hearing aids on the loop setting.

 “The M, T ratings are ranked from 1 (poor), through 3 (good) to 4 (excellent).
 An ‘M1, T1’ or ‘M2, T2’ rating means that the phone produces a lot of interference, and possibly has a weak loop signal too, while an ‘M4, T4’ rating means the phone is excellent on both microphone and loop settings and has the best chance of being interference free.”